Employee Disqualification List (EDL)

 Section 630.170, RSMo, also disqualifies any person whose name appears on the EDL from holding any position in any public or private facility or day program operated, funded or licensed by the Department of Mental Health or in any mental health facility or mental health program in which people are admitted on a voluntary or involuntary basis or are civilly detained pursuant to Chapter 632, RSMo.

-All entities listed in sections 208.909, 192.2490 and 192.2495 RSMo required to check the EDL are allowed to access the annual EDL report and quarterly updates available on the web site.
+All entities listed in sections 208.909, 192.2490 and 192.2495 RSMo required to check the EDL are allowed to access the EDL in order to complete checks prior to employment, as well as the annual EDL report and quarterly updates available on the website.

 The EDL system will allow verification of the EDL status of applicants for employment and provide a confirmation number as confirmation that the required EDL check was performed.
 The EDL website is available for site visits seven days a week, 22 hours per day.
 System maintenance occurs between 2 a.m. and 4 a.m., each day.